vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 When `RemoveVendorCommand#execute()` is called, `RemoveVendorCommand` calls `Model` to get the `Event` instance to edit. `RemoveVendorCommand` then calls the `Event` instance to remove the vendor from the event by passing `vendorIndex`.
 Finally, `RemoveVendorCommand` calls the `Model` instance to update the edited `Event` instance before creating a `CommandResult` to be shown to the user.

+### Find event Feature

+Finding events by name is a feature that uses the command `findEvent KEYWORD [MORE_KEYWORDS]`.

+The format for this command can be seen [here](./UserGuide.md#locating-events-by-name-findevent).

+#### Implementation

+`LogicManager` calls `AddressBookParser` which creates an instance of a `FindEventCommandParser` to parse user inputs into an array of keywords.
+An instance of `FindEventCommand` is created, which is then executed by `LogicManager`.

+All `Event` instances whose names match the keywords are then listed.

 --------------------------------------------------------------------------------------------------------------------